dimgag/dimgag/README.md

-<h4 align="left">Hi 👋, I'm Dimitri(o)s Gagatsis</h4>
+<h4 align="left">Hi, I'm Dimitri(o)s Gagatsis</h4>
 <h4 align="left">Since I was young, I fell in love with math… everyone else in my class hated them, but I loved them!
-My ambition always was to become a mathematician (also an astronaut).
-While in the university, everyone was asking me “where maths will be useful, is any random guy in the street going to ask you to solve a differential equation?”.
+My ambition always was to become a mathematician (also an astronaut 👨🏻‍🚀 ).
+While in the university, everyone was asking me “where maths will be useful, is any random guy in the street going to ask you to solve a differential equation? (maybe 🤔)”.
 Then I started wondering and data science mesmerised me to answer that type of wonder!
 Currently, I am in the last year of my MS in Data Science and I am looking forward to solving problems and accepting new challenges! </h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dimgag&label=Profile%20views&color=0e75b6&style=flat-square" alt="dimgag" /> </p>